 If they are so dangerous then why do we keep bees?
 There are many reasons but I will highlight just two.
 We are Cyan Zone people concerned with blue and green issues.

 We keep bees, caring for both our own wellbeing and that of Planet Earth.
 Having an apiary in the garden means we have no need for sugar with all its attendant problems; and every vegetable and fruit flower is pollinated.
-On a small suburban plot we grow a mountain of food.
+On a small suburban plot we can and do grow a mountain of food.

 So the apiarist provides a safe, dry home for his bees.
 He manages the combs to keep their queen happy, removing those that are old and providing fresh foundation wax.